JohnBuni/data-engineering-eda/README.md

 This project demonstrates an end-to-end data engineering and exploratory data analysis (EDA) workflow using Python, PostgreSQL, Pandas, and Jupyter Notebook.

-The project generates a synthetic employee dataset, stores the data in a PostgreSQL database, retrieves it for analysis, and performs data cleaning, transformation, statistical analysis, feature engineering, and visualization.
+The project generates a synthetic employee dataset, stores the data in a PostgreSQL database, retrieves it into Python for analysis, and performs data cleaning, transformation, statistical analysis, feature engineering, and visualization.

 ## Project Workflow

 The notebook demonstrates:

-* Synthetic employee data generation using Faker
+- Synthetic employee data generation using Faker
-* Object-oriented programming (OOP) for organizing the workflow
+- Object-oriented programming (OOP) for organizing the workflow
-* PostgreSQL database storage and retrieval
+- PostgreSQL database storage and retrieval
-* Database connectivity using psycopg2
+- Database connectivity using psycopg2
-* Data cleaning and transformation with Pandas
+- Data cleaning and transformation with Pandas
-* Descriptive statistical analysis
+- Descriptive statistical analysis
-* Feature engineering
+- Feature engineering
-* Salary standardization
+- Salary standardization
-* Dataset merging
+- Dataset merging
-* Data visualization with Matplotlib and Seaborn
+- Data visualization with Matplotlib and Seaborn
-* Grouped analysis and heatmap visualization
+- Grouped analysis and heatmap visualization

 ## Project Structure